ihouwat/pygame-learning/same_again_game/scratchpad.md

 	- `Renderer` class:
 		- checks two game states to render text, one for completing a level, the other for completing a game.
 Can we combine them?
 		- the game completed animation is a nested conditional.
 Let's clean that up.
+	- Tidying:
+		- move constants, enums, and classes closer to where they are used.
+For example, there is a SoundTrack type that can be moved to the audio folder.
+There is a SoundEffect class that can be moved to the audio folder.
+Etc etc etc
+		- Instantiate GameState classes once, and instead of them having instance variables, just pass in the game instance and GameContext each time you invoke the execute() function

 - consider 'fancy' animations for transitions
 	- DONE transition delays at the end of the scale up/scale down animations
 	- **cascade animate the sprites** (ie each sprite in a group starts getting animated but delayed by a few frames): **The problem is that we have to manage the sprite animations for every frame**.
 So, in addition to having `Animation` classes, which execute the animations per sprite per frame, we need a `Transition` class or function that tracks a group sprites over the animation lifecycle.
 To implement the cascade delay